-A qualified groundwater scientist must determine the thickness, and geotechnical characteristics of significant hydrostratigraphic units, where they exist at the site, above competent bedrock.
+A qualified groundwater scientist must determine the thickness, and geotechnical characteristics of significant geologic units above competent bedrock.
 At least one boring must be drilled per two acres of the proposed disposal area.
 All borings must be extended to at least 25 feet below the anticipated disposal area sub-base grade or to competent bedrock, whichever is less.
 All borings must be continuously sampled.
 Exploration pits may be substituted for borings in areas where the surficial materials can be fully penetrated by the pits.
-For sites that meet the conditions pursuant to 10 CSR 80-2.015(1)(A)3 the GSP shall require only one boring per four acres of the site.

-If geologic structures or solution features are suspected, at least one boring must be completed per acre of the proposed disposal area.
+If geologic structures or solution features which negatively impact groundwater monitoring or the structural integrity of a disposal area are present or suspected, at least one boring must be completed per acre of the proposed disposal area.
 All of these borings will be drilled to competent bedrock.
-Exploration pits may be substituted if approved by GSP.
+Exploration pits may be substituted.

 The borings or pits must be distributed in a grid pattern across the site or located in a manner that will optimize characterization of the site.
 Deviations from a regular grid pattern must be approved by the GSP.
-The locations and elevations of borings or pits must be surveyed by a land surveyor.
+Location and elevation of borings or pits must be recorded by a registered land surveyor.